17 Days Masai Mara and gorilla trekking tour

-Day 4: After breakfast, we drive to Lake Nakuru National Park where we arrive in the afternoon.
+Day 4: After breakfast, we drive to Lake Nakuru National Park, where we arrive in the afternoon.
 The smallest of all Kenya’s national parks.
 This park has been demarketed with an electric fence as it is home to Black and Southern White rhinoceros.
-These you will spot during your stay.
+There you will spot it during your stay.
 There is a good population of lesser flamingos in the waters of Lake Nakuru.
 The alkaline PH of the lake has changed this has, in turn, reduced the flamingo population.

 Accommodation: Lake Nakuru Lodge

 Day 5: After breakfast, go for a game drive in Lake Nakuru National Park.
 After lunch inside the park, we return to the lodge for rest and free time.
 Dinner and overnight Nakuru Lodge.

 Day 6: After breakfast, there is a long drive of close to 450km to Jinja, taking about 8 hours.
 The border crossing into Uganda is inclusive.
 Sometimes the process of border crossing can be tediously slow!
 Jinja is located on the shores of lake victoria and is best known for its adventurous lifestyle.
 Due to the presence of the source of the longest river in the world, the River Nile.

 Dinner and overnight at the Black Lantern.